adrien-bon/bevy_ecs_tiled/examples/README.md

 - **WASD**: to move around the camera
 - **Z/X**: to zoom out / zoom in
 - **A/E**: to rotate the map (not only the camera)

+Note: some of on the key can be differents for "non-QWERTY" keyboard layout.

+For instance, on an "AZERTY" keyboard, you must use `A` instead of `Q` and `Z` instead of `W`.

 ## Examples list